 Students will continue to learn about manually operated 35mm FILM cameras.
 The class is designed to enable the student to acquire a working knowledge of the function of a 35mm SLR manual camera.
 It will provide ample opportunity to become familiar with the "secrets" of working in a darkroom.
 The student will be encouraged to develop careful work habits, practice good craftsmanship, challenge her powers of creativity and to think and write thoughtfully about what she is learning.
-Each student is expected to have her own manual 35mm camera for the course.
+Each student will need to provide her own manual 35mm FILM camera and photographic paper.